 In the current study, allium vegetables were inversely associated with risk for MetS among children and adolescents.
-Positive effects of A. sativum on control of MetS and its components especially dyslipidemia and diabetes have been reported previously[44].
-Moreover, several prospective studies also have been conducted regarding the positive effect of allium vegetables on CVD outcomes, chronic kidney disease, hypertension, ischemic heart disease mortality, cerebral vascular disease mortality and myocardial infarction[17,19,20], but not all[21,45].
-Allium is a rich source of phytonutrients including organosulfur and phenolic compounds; their consumption 2 to 3 times per day improves the cardio-metabolic risk factors among individuals with diabetes and MetS, reduces inflammation and oxidative stress and has a vasodilator effect[46-49].
+Positive effects of A. sativum on control of MetS and its components, especially dyslipidemia and diabetes, have been reported previously[44].
+Moreover, several prospective studies have been conducted regarding the positive effect of allium vegetables on CVD outcomes, chronic kidney disease, hypertension, ischemic heart disease mortality, cerebral vascular disease mortality, and myocardial infarction[17,19,20] but not all[21,45].
+Allium is a rich source of phytonutrients, including organosulfur and phenolic compounds; their consumption two to three times per day improves the cardio-metabolic risk factors among individuals with diabetes and MetS, reduces inflammation and oxidative stress, and has a vasodilator effect[46-49].

-Few studies have investigated the association between cruciferous vegetables and MetS risk and most of these report that dietary patterns rich in vegetables including cruciferous reduce the occurrence of MetS[50,51].
-Although our findings and also those of some previous studies found no protective effects of cruciferous vegetables[21,45], others have reported a potential reduction in the risk of ischemic heart disease mortality, coronary heart disease, subclinical atherosclerosis, which may be due to lower amount of cruciferous vegetable intakes in our study compared to others[16,17].
+Few studies have investigated the association between cruciferous vegetables and MetS risk, and most of these report that dietary patterns rich in vegetables, including cruciferous, reduce the occurrence of MetS[50,51].
+Although our findings and also those of some previous studies found no protective effects of cruciferous vegetables[21,45], others have reported a potential reduction in the risk of ischemic heart disease mortality, coronary heart disease, and subclinical atherosclerosis, which may be due to the lower amount of cruciferous vegetable intake in our study compared to others[16,17].

-In the current study, no association between fruity-, root-, stalk-, starchy vegetables, potatoes and Mets was found.
-Results of research on the consumption of these vegetables and the risk of MetS is controversial, which may be due to the differences between the amounts and preparation methods used in these studies[16,17,21,23,45,52-55].
-Further investigations of various types of vegetables such as fruity-, starchy-, root vegetables consumption on MetS are needed.
+In the current study, no association between fruity-, root-, stalk-, starchy vegetables, and potatoes and MetS was found.
+Results of research on the consumption of these vegetables and the risk of MetS is controversial, which may be due to the differences in the amounts and preparation methods used in these studies[16,17,21,23,45,52-55].
+Further investigations of various types of vegetable (e.g., fruity-, starchy-, and root vegetables) consumption on MetS are needed.

 Strengths and limitations

-Major strengths of this study include the population-based prospective design of the study, participants of which were representative of Tehran’s population, the large sample size, and use of a valid and reliable FFQ administered by a trained nutritionist, reducing any potential measurement errors, and the minimized loss to follow-up bias (response rate 86%).
+Major strengths of this study include the population-based prospective design of the study, participants of which were representative of Tehran’s population, the large sample size, and use of a valid and reliable FFQ administered by a trained nutritionist (reducing any potential measurement errors), and the minimized loss to follow-up bias (response rate 86%).
 Nevertheless, the present study has a few limitations.
-First, MetS is heterogeneous; despite carefully adjusting for a range of known confounding factors, other factors associated with MetS among children and adolescents including heredity and puberty status were not addressed because of a lack of information.
-In addition, regarding the different types of vegetables (other than allium and green leafy vegetables) included in the analysis of this study, the failure to detect associations between consumption of these types of vegetables and MetS may be due to the narrow range of dietary intakes among our participants.
+First, MetS is heterogeneous; despite carefully adjusting for a range of known confounding factors, other factors associated with MetS among children and adolescents, including heredity and puberty status, were not addressed because of a lack of information.
+In addition, regarding the different types of vegetables (other than allium and green leafy vegetables) included in the analysis of this study, the failure to detect associations between consumption of these types of vegetables and MetS may be due to the narrow range of dietary intake among our participants.

 In conclusion, findings of this prospective study indicate that consumption of green leafy vegetables and allium vegetables were associated with lower risk of MetS during 3 years of follow-up in children and adolescents.